sneakysneak/docs/pages/connector-authentication/Google_Analytics.md

 ## Authentication

-Follow the instructions in our guide [Google Authentication](https://docs.cyclr.com/google-authentication)
+A guide for authenticating Google connectors can be found here: [Google Authentication](https://docs.cyclr.com/google-authentication)

-## List Metrics method
+## List Metrics Method

 This method uses [UA Query Explorer](https://ga-dev-tools.web.app/query-explorer/), which is a tool that lets you interact with the [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/), by building queries to get data from your Google Analytics views (profiles).
 You can use these queries in any of the client libraries to build your own tools.

-# Set up request fields
+## Set up request fields

 There are four required fields: